Vieshanis/rates-app/README.md

 4. Type `npm install -g @angular/cli` and press enter

-5. Clone this repo and open terminal inside folder
+5. Clone this repo and open a terminal inside the repo folder

 6. Run `npm install`